JhoanGZ/FoodStamp_System/README.md

 ## Overview

 **Project Name** is a PHP-based application developed as part of a university module for Database Management.
 This project was a collaborative effort among multiple contributors, showcasing our skills in backend development, database management, and user interface design.
+This project was created in winter's season of 2022.

 ## Features